-Improving experience

-62% struggle to improve the experience for recipients of communications
+Improving experience 62% struggle to improve the experience for recipients of communications

-Ensuring diversity 47% find ensuring diversity and representations in marketing practices a challenge Source: a commissioned study conducted by Forrester Consulting on behalf of Precis Digital in March 2022
+Ensuring diversity 47% find ensuring diversity and representations in marketing practices a challenge

 this topic in the spotlight section

 Using data ethically

 Findings • Deep dive

-Of the 65% struggling to use data ethically, they primarily face issues with auditing data and balancing data use in ads.
+Of the 65% struggling to use data ethically - they primarily face issues with auditing data and balancing data use in ads.

 Survey question

 What challenges does your organisation face when trying to use data ethically to follow principles of data ownership, transparency, consent, and privacy?

 Auditing data collection

 54%

 Auditing our existing and future customer data collection, retention and practices

 Balancing data usage

 48%

 Balancing the amount of personal data we use in our ad campaigns (broad or contextual vs. targeted)

 Data minimisation

 45%

 Read more about

 Implementing data minimisation techniques

 Governance processes

 43%

 Implementing strong governance processes and practices in relation to customer data and privacy

 Usage specific policies

 41%

 Establishing relationship- or usage-specific privacy policies for each customer (or tier)